offinggamer/WinTello/README.md

 ##### Description:
 starts the udp server on the drone

-### more methods can be found and decribed in the Drone.h file
+### More methods can be found and are decribed in the WinTello.h file

 ### Examples:
 A Few Examples can be found under the examples folder